-If you become aware that a malicious actor has seized control of an internal email account, you can take steps within Barracuda Sentinel to begin to mitigate the problem and prevent more takeovers.
+If you become aware that a malicious actor has seized control of an internal email account, you can take steps within Impersonation Protection to begin to mitigate the problem and prevent more takeovers.

 - Suspicious sign-ins